-Generally, only one person may claim the child as a qualifying child for purposes of the head of household filing status, the child tax credit/credit for other dependents, the dependent care credit/exclusion for dependent care benefits, the dependent care credit/exclusion for dependents care benefits and the EITC.
+Generally, only one person may claim the child as a qualifying child for purposes of the head of household filing status, the child tax credit/credit for other dependents, the dependent care credit/exclusion for dependent care benefits, the dependency exemption and the EITC.

-There is a special rule for divorced or separated parents or parents who live apart for the last 6 months of the calendar year.
-If the requirements of the special rule are satisfied, then the child is treated as the qualifying child of the noncustodial parent for purposes of the child tax credit/credit for other dependents, while the custodial parent may claim the dependent care credit and EITC, under the general rules.
+There is a special rule for divorced or separated parents or parents living apart for the last 6 months of the calendar year.
+A parent who has custody of the child (custodial parent) may provide the parent without custody (noncustodial parent) with a written declaration granting the noncustodial parent ability to claim dependency exemption and the child tax credit/credit for other dependents.
+If the requirements of the special rule are satisfied, then the child is treated as the qualifying child of the noncustodial parent for purposes of the child tax credit or credit for other dependents and the dependency exemption.
+However, only the custodial parent can claim the head of household filing status, the dependent care credit/exclusion for dependent care benefits, and the EITC for the child, under the general rules.

 Divorced parents have joint custody of a child and the marital settlement agreement by the court provides for the parents to alternate claiming the child as a dependent.
 How does this affect the EITC?
 Is the parent who is entitled to claim the child as a dependent also entitled to the EITC if the parent's income warrants it?

 The parents may only alternate claiming the EITC from year to year if they change the pattern of who has physical custody of the child each year.
-To be a qualifying child of a taxpayer for the EITC, the child must meet a residency test.
-The special rule for divorced or separated parents or parents who live apart at all times during the last 6 months of the calendar year does not apply to the EITC.
+To be a qualifying child of a taxpayer for the EITC, the child must meet a residency test that includes living with the taxpayer in the United States for more than half of the year.
+The special rule for divorced or separated parents allows only the noncustodial parent to claim the child as a dependent for the purposes of the child tax credit/credit for other dependents and the dependency exemption and does not apply to the EITC.
 For more information, see Publication 501, Dependents, Standard Deduction, and Filing Information.

 To claim the EITC, generally, the child must have lived with the taxpayer in the United States for more than half of the year.
-If the residency requirement for a qualifying child is not met, your client may not claim the EITC by claiming his son as a qualifying child.
+If the residency requirement for a qualifying child is not met, your client may not claim his son as a qualifying child for the EITC.

-To document that a child meets the residency requirement to be a qualifying child for the EITC, refer to Form 886-H-EIC .
-The form is also available in Spanish .
+To document that a child meets the residency requirement to be a qualifying child for the EITC, refer to Form 886-H-EICPDF.
+The form is also available in SpanishPDF.
 The IRS sends this form with audit letters.
 The form has information on the documentation the IRS accepts to prove age, relationship, and residency.

 As a preparer, you are not required to review a copy of the documentation but informing your client about what's needed in case of an audit is a best practice.
 If you do review a document and use the information to determine eligibility for or to compute the amount of the EITC, you must keep a copy of the document in your records.